-Instead of having a random y-axis on your EURUSD day trading chart, consider using the same scale every day.
+Instead of having a random y-axis on your day trading chart, consider manually scaling your y-axis each day.
 Increase it only if the price action of the day requires it.
 Don’t trade until you have scaled your y-axis appropriately.
-Here’s why.
+Here’s how and why.

 I always set my Y-axis on my EURUSD day chart to the average movement of the pair over the last 10 weeks.
 I do this immediately upon logging in.
 That way, I can instantly see if volatility is higher or lower than normal, and I can adjust my trading and expectations accordingly.